 During their first semester new graduate students will carry out three four-week rotations by registration in MCMP 59800.
+Rotations will begin in week 3.
 Each rotation must be carried out in a different laboratory.
-The primary emphasis of the rotation will be involvement in laboratory research.
+During rotations students should familiarize themselves with the lab members and research taking place in potential thesis research labs.
+In addition, the rotation allows the potential thesis advisor to assess if the student has the research skills, scientific interest and communication style that are suitable for the lab.
+The goal is for students to find a permanent laboratory for thesis research at the end of the first semester.
 Appropriate safety clearance may be required for certain types of research.